Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 A common example would be to use the `consumer` as a hash-input.
-Since this ID is the same for every request from that user, it will ensure that the same user will consistently be dealth with by the same backend server.
+Since this ID is the same for every request from that user, it will ensure that the same user will consistently be dealt with by the same backend server.
 This will allow for cache optimizations on the backend, since each of the servers only serves a fixed subset of the users, and hence can improve its cache-hit-ratio for user related data.